mikedll/cknife/README.md

       username: dbuser
       password: dbpassword

-Setup Postgres credentials in a Rails-style configuration (in the same cknife config file) and you can capture a snapshot of your database.
+Then you can capture a snapshot of your database.
+You can also restore it using this tool.

     > bundle exec cknifepg help
     Tasks: